learnlearnin/learnlearnin.github.io/src/documents/net-neutrality.html.md

 If it goes unquestioned, TRAI will be letting Telecom providers go bonkers with restrictions and slowing down and premium services and what not on the Internet.
 Think of Internet as a river.
 It is best left untouched.
 If you try to build a dam, or canal, or speed it up, or slow it down, or take sand out of it, or anything at all, it gets all the more different.

 It is your time to protect the Internet and keep it what it is.
 Mail to advqos@trai.gov.in with your answers and comments on their questions.

+A dedicated website can be seen at [netneutrality.in](http://netneutrality.in)